holoviz/panel/doc/explanation/styling/design.md

 #### Modifiers

-Next we get to the `modifiers` which is where the meat of the styling definition lives:
+Next we get to the `modifiers` which is where the meat of the styling definition lives.
+Modifiers are applied per class and override the default parameter settings of a component.
+We can apply modifiers to a base class such as `Viewable`, which will affect all components or we can override a specific class, e.g. `Tabulator`:

 ```python
     modifiers = {